phpvms/docs/docs/developers/addons/events.md

 title: Events & Listeners
 ---

-phpVMS dispatches a number of events you can subscribe to from your module — when a PIREP is filed, a flight is bid on, a user registers, and so on.
+phpvms dispatches a number of events you can subscribe to from your module — when a PIREP is filed, a flight is bid on, a user registers, and so on.
 The full list of available events lives in the core [app/Events](https://github.com/nabeelio/phpvms/tree/master/app/Events)